Improve Production, Build a Lean Production System

 -Decrease Assembly Line Cost

-Aside from decreasing assembly-line cost through Continuous Improvement you can also use Lean Six Sigma.
+Aside from decreasing assembly-line costs through Continuous Improvement, you can also use Lean Six Sigma.
 By focusing Lean Six Sigma on the most strategic parts of your assembly-line you will find that it:

 - For example decreases assembly-line cost,